emanuelstiuj/array-sorting-algorithms/README.md

-# Sorting Algorthms for Beginners
+# Sorting Algorithms for Integer Arrays
 We implement 3 sorting algorithms for integers arrays.